kn1g/posts/_posts/2019-06-04-General_Introduction_and_Uniswap.md

 -   Exchange

 We won't go into detail here for Dealer and broker markets.
 This can be looked up quickly in the [linked articles][1].
 Let us focus on Exchanges (very high-level and simplified).
 Exchanges try to connect the two parties (buyer and seller) directly.
 Usually done by an auction based market.
 In an auction based market buyers enter competitive bids and sellers submit competitive offers.
 The exchange keeps track of all bids and offers (asks) in a so called [orderbook](https://en.wikipedia.org/wiki/Order_book_(trading)).
 An exchange tries to match two orders if possible.
 The current price is the price where the last bid/ask match was possible.
 The bid ask spread is the price different between the bid and ask orders closest to the current price.
 The example below illustrates an order-book with trades.
-Here are is a [Youtube video][3].
+Here is a [Youtube video][3].

 *Illustration*